smartshark/vcsSHARK/docs/source/intro.rst

 ..
 WARNING::
-	Make sure, that you activated the authentication of mongodb (**vcsSHARK** also works without authentication, but this way it is much safer!).
+	Make sure, that you activated the authentication of mongodb (**vcsSHARK** also works without authentication, but with authentication it is much safer!).
 	Hints how this can be achieved are given `here <https://docs.mongodb.org/manual/core/authentication/>`_.

 2. Add checkstyle to the projects table in MongoDB.